• Skip to primary navigation

 • 4 tablespoons Worcestershire sauce

-• 2 to 3 large tomatoes (firm but ripe), cut into about 12 slices (¼-inch-thick)
+• 2 to 3 large tomatoes, cut into about 12 slices, about ¼-inch-thick

 Instructions

 • Prep steak and marinate.
 Trim any excess fat from the edges and pound the steaks with a meat mallet, to about ¼ inch thick.
-Season with he salt and pepper, rub with the mustard, place in a shallow dish, and add the sliced onions on top.
+Season with the salt and pepper, rub with the mustard, place in a shallow dish, and add the sliced onions on top.
 Cover and marinate in the refrigerator for a couple of hours.

 • Sauté steak.
 In a large skillet, heat the oil over a high flame until it's almost smoking.
-Season the steaks with the salt and pepper, and add them to the skillet.
+Add the steaks to the skillet.
 Cook on each side for about 1 minute, turning once, until golden brown.
 Remove the meat from the skillet and set aside in a serving dish.

 • Sauteé onions.
 Reduce the flame to medium high, and in the same skillet with the oil remaining from cooking the steaks, fry the onions until golden, 8 to 10 minutes.
 Reducing the flame to low, add the Worcestershire sauce and cook the onions for about another 20 seconds.
 Remove skillet from the stove.